-You must give your employer eight weeks’ notice if you want to return to work earlier or later than your agreed date.
+You must give your employer eight weeks’ notice if you want to:

 Same job, same terms and conditions